Categories: Technology

 Evidence points to concerning levels of cheating

 A 2010 Zinch China study predicted that 90% of recommendation letters from potential applicants submitted in the U.S. were fake, 70% of application essays were not student-composed, and 50% of grade transcripts were falsified.
-Yet while colleges have been aware of the issue for number of years now, the problem persists.
+Yet while colleges have been aware of the issue for a number of years now, the problem persists.

 An investigative report by Reuters released in July 2016 has uncovered widespread cheating in entrance exam programs in China and Korea.
 ACT, one of the largest preperation organizations in S.E Asia, has been accused of facilitating cheating in at least three of its main centers.
 Students, who are charged upwards of $10K per year for The Global Assessment Certificate (GAC), report being allowed to practice questions from the final exam, and being encouraged to cheat in the exam by ACT officials during training.

 Justice officials have cracked illegal exam cheating rings on American soil too.
-In 2015, 15 chinese nationals were charged with impersonating students for SAT, GRE and English language examinations in Western Pennsylvania and 2014 Vice article highlighted a lucrative black market industry in which native English speaking writers receive hundreds of dollars per article for ghostwriting Ivy league level entrance submissions.
+In 2015, 15 chinese nationals were charged with impersonating students for SAT, GRE and English language examinations in Western Pennsylvania and a 2014 Vice article highlighted a lucrative black market industry in which native English speaking writers receive hundreds of dollars per article for ghostwriting Ivy league level entrance submissions.

 Damaging to students and colleges alike